The 28 Different Types of Sleeves: A Complete Guide

 Off-shoulder Sleeve

 An off-shoulder sleeve is a type of sleeve that is cut off the shoulder.
 This can be done in a number of ways, but the most common is to have a horizontal line that runs across the front of the shoulder, just below the neckline.
-This type of sleeve is often seen on dresses and tops, and is a popular choice for summer wear.
+This type of sleeve is often seen on dresses and tops and is a popular choice for summer wear.

 Cold-shoulder Sleeve

 A cold shoulder sleeve is a garment that has been designed to expose the shoulder area.
 The name cold shoulder sleeve is derived from the fact that the garment leaves the shoulder area exposed to the cold.
-The cold shoulder sleeve has been used in many different garments including dresses, shirts, and even sweaters.
+The cold shoulder sleeve has been used in many different garments, including dresses, shirts, and even sweaters.
 The cold shoulder sleeve is a popular choice for many people because it is a stylish and unique way to show off the shoulders.

 Draped Sleeve

 A draped sleeve is a type of sleeve that is attached to the bodice at the shoulder and hangs down over the arm.
-It is usually made of a light, flowing fabric and is often found on dresses and tops.
+It is usually made of a light, flowing fabric and is often found in dresses and tops.

 Fleece Sleeve